cpberryman/checkout-kata/README.md

 - The rules required to determine the discounts as per the requirements have common operations which have been placed in the `BasePercentageDiscountRule` class which is a `PricingRule`, this could be changed so that there is just a `PercentageDiscount` class with `purchaseThreshold` and `discountPercentage` constructor parameters.
-If there were additional rules to add to one of the concrete discount rules, however, this approach may prove difficult to extend, hence the separate concrete discount rule implementations.
+If there was additional business logic to add to one of the concrete discount rules, however, this approach may prove difficult to extend, hence the separate concrete percentage discount rule subclasses.